 Apart from gaming, you can use it well for other activities like watching movies, listening to music etc. In case you want to tweak its settings, there's SteelSeries software for you.

-It doesn't allow you too many options, but definitely work in changing the EQ in real time, enabling DTS, and creating different sound profiles etc.
+It doesn't allow you too many options, but definitely works in changing the EQ in real time, enabling DTS, and creating different sound profiles etc.

 Unlike in many other headsets, the microphone here is of a good quality.
 It picks up clear sound.
 If it picks low sound than intended, try to increase its sound pick-up through the software.